Innale

 Innale is a 1990 Malayalam-language psychological drama film written and directed by P. Padmarajan.
 The film was produced by Ashraf and Rasheed under the banner A. B. R. Productions.
 The film stars Suresh Gopi, Jayaram, Shobhana and Srividya in lead roles.
 The film features original songs composed by Perumbavoor G. Raveendranath, while the film score was composed by Mohan Sithara.
 The cinematography was handled by Venu, editing by B. Lenin, costumes by Indrans and ADR by T. Krishnanunni.

-In the film, a girl (Shobana), is found as an injured victim of a bus accident and has suffered memory loss and is unable to remember herself and her past life.
-She then, falls in love with Mr. Sharath Menon (Jayram), who helps her cope with her new life.
+In the film, a girl (Shobana) is found as an injured victim of a bus accident.
+She has suffered complete memory loss and is unable to remember her past life or even her name.
+She falls in love with Sharath Menon (Jayram), who helps her cope with her new life.
 However, things get troublesome when people from her previous life come searching for her.

 Innale was released in theatres on 4 May 1990 to highly positive reviews.
 The film was a commercial success and went on to become one of the highest grossing Malayalam films of the year.
 The film won The Kerala State Film Award for Best Music Director (Perumbavoor G. Raveendranath), The Filmfare award for the Best Actress (Shobana) and The Film Critics Award for Best Script (P. Padmarajan).
 Noted director Ranjith recognizes the film as one of his favorite films.